Phases of revision

 Remember to practise questions where you have to use two sets of information you have learnt separately, as exams questions often ask you to draw parallels between different areas.

-- Write an answer, or speak an answer out loud
+- Write, type, or speak an answer

 - Time yourself.
 How much time will you have in the exam?